Training on How to properly Set Up an Instrument Approach

 - Missed Approach Frequencies.

-Any procedures or methods used to navigate to the final approach course including procedure turns, step downs, and any circling maneuvers to be performed for circling approaches will be briefed.
-Any stated approach requirements and notes (i.e., radar required) will be noted.
+- Procedures or methods used to navigate to the final approach course including procedure turns, step downs, and any circling maneuvers to be performed for circling approaches will be briefed.
+Stated approach requirements and notes (i.e., radar required) will be noted.

 As appropriate for the flight, other considerations to be briefed include: